Guided hiking is perfect for visitors who want a worry-free experience. Skip all the research and map-reading and pick one of these guided trips:

-What could be better than... hiking with a view of the Mediterranean sea?
-A three-and-a-half hour walk from the town of Platia de Castell, ending with a three-course meal.
+- What could be better than hiking with a view of the Mediterranean sea?
+The Costa Brava Coastal Hike is a three-and-a-half hour walk from the town of Platia de Castell, ending with a three-course meal.

 The idea of gorgeous woods and scenery lurking just on the edge of a huge metropolis such as Barcelona might be a surprising one.
 But that's the case with Collserola Park, Barcelona's very own green oasis.
-A specially conserved eco-park acting as a lung and a getaway for city-dwellers—over 50% of Catalonia's population live within 10 kilometres of the park—Collserola is a great place to go rambling without venturing far from the city.
+A specially conserved eco-park acting as a lung and a getaway for city-dwellers—over 50% of Catalonia's population live within 10 kilometers of the park—Collserola is a great place to go rambling without venturing far from the city.

 Predominantly consisting of evergreen oaks and pines, Collserola's numbers are startling, with over ten million trees, 1000 plant species and 190 different kinds of vertebrate within its 8000 hectares.